A common question we often get asked is – Can you eat raw mushrooms?

 1. Protein, Calories, Fiber, Sugar, and Fat Content

-The protein composition of raw mushrooms is approximately 3.3 grams.
+When eating raw mushrooms, the protein composition of raw mushrooms is approximately 3.3 grams.
 When cooked, they deplete a substantial portion of their nutritional value, leaving behind only 1.5 grams of protein.

 The same number of raw mushrooms has 24 calories when raw, which reduces to 20 calories after cooking.
 The fiber content, on the other hand, actually increases from 1.1 grams in raw form to 1.6 grams when cooked.